| |

 6. Taj’ul Mosque, Bhopal, India:

 Taj’ul mosque, is a mosque located in Bhopal, India.
+This is one of the largest mosques in Asia.

 This mosque is also used as a madrasa (Islamic school)